 Having spent the best part of his working life in the back rooms of the music industry, either writing songs and producing records for others, or plugging those records as the head of A&R, John Williams has always had one foot firmly rooted in the business in one way or another, his name associated with such notable bands and artists as Jethro Tull, Robert Plant, Bob Marley, The Housemartins, The Proclaimers and Blancmange.
 Perhaps I should point out that this particular John Williams has nothing to do with the American composer who scored such movies as ET, Jaws and The Empire Strikes Back, nor is he the Australian classical guitarist responsible for the theme for the Deer Hunter, but rather a British musician with a taste for a catchy song.
 Citing both Ray and Dave Davies, Pete Townshend and Nick Drake as early influences, the latter being paid tribute to in the 32 page lyric booklet, in a heartfelt parody of the Bryter Layter cover shot, complete with Guild guitar and shoes, Williams claims to have focused his energy on A&R and record production throughout his career, though the first two lockdown periods have provided an ideal opportunity to record this own long-awaited album.
 Out of Darkness is an eclectic mixture of styles, so diverse in some cases that they sound like they come from entirely different albums.
 Take for instance “New Flag”, featuring a duet with Sixties icon Petula Clark and then the Latin grooves of “Spanish Song”, featuring a rather sultry exchange between Isabella Coulstock and Slicko DiCaprio, different worlds, same continent.
 Collaboration is key to much of this ten-song album, which begins with a new song co-written with former Fairport Convention/Southern Comfort/Plainsong singer-songwriter Iain Matthews, “Loud and Clear”, a gentle soft rock opener with some fine keyboard/guitar interplay courtesy of both John and Charlie Williams respectively.
 Other notable songs include “Luminescent” featuring the voice of the German synthpop queen Claudia Brücken and the late-Beatles-like “Close to You”, with some of the most tantalizing George Harrison-like guitar playing on the album.
 Claudia Brücken appears once again on the album closer, the smouldering “Don’t Give Up on Me”, complete with some tasty acoustic guitar courtesy of Ben Walker.

-Don’t Give Up On Me is included on this week’s Vaults radio show.
+Don’t Give Up On Me is included on this week’s Northern Sky Vaults Radio Show.